sbonaretti/timeSavers/HowTo_Sphinx.md

 ## Adding Google Analytics (GA) tracking number to website

 ### 1. Getting the tracking number from GA
-Make sure you already have to have the website address
+Make sure you already have the website address

 Go to Google Analytics, and then:
 - Go to Admin (bottom left)